By Richard Sharp

 Lake Area Sports

 YELLVILLE-The Quitman Bulldogs kept their hot streak alive last Friday night, taking to the road to defeat the Panthers of Yellville-Summit 42-6 in the first meeting between the two schools, keeping the Bulldogs in the hunt for the 2A-4 conference championship.
-Senior William Litton torched the Panther defense for six total touchdowns and 351 total yards.
+Junior William Litton torched the Panther defense for six total touchdowns and 351 total yards.

 The guests set the tone on their opening drive, taking a quick 7-0 advantage after quarterback junior William Litton found senior receiver Landon Luman on a short pass to the left side for a touchdown, chipping on an extra point from senior kicker Erin Mathes, who would go on to haul in a 60-yard touchdown pass himself to make it a two-possession affair.